ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * ***Zero-Knowledge:*** *if the statement is true, no verifier learns anything other than the fact that the statement is true.
 In other words, just knowing the statement (not the secret) is sufficient to construct a scenario that shows that the prover knows the secret.
 This is formalized by showing that every verifier has some simulator that, given only the statement to be proved (and no access to the prover), can produce a transcript that "looks like" an interaction between the honest prover and the verifier.*

 #### **[R226]**
-A zero-knowledge proof of correctness of an input MUST be non-interactive.
+A zero-knowledge proof of correctness of an output MUST be non-interactive.

 *Non-interactive in this context means that there is no interaction between the prover (generating the proof) and the verifier.*